hashicorp/boundary/README.md

 ### SQL database
 The database contains Boundary's configuration and session information.
-The database must be accessible by Controller nodes.
+The controller nodes must be able to access the database.

 Values that are secrets (e.g credentials) are encrypted in the database.
 Currently, PostgreSQL is supported as a database and has been tested with Postgres 12 and above.